Beuth-Erdelt/DBMS-Benchmarker/README.md

 DBMS-Benchmarker
 * is Python3-based
+* helps to **benchmark DBMS**
   * connects to all [DBMS](Options.html#connection-file) having a JDBC interface - including GPU-enhanced DBMS
   * requires *only* JDBC - no vendor specific supplements are used
   * benchmarks arbitrary SQL queries - in all dialects
   * allows [planning](Options.html#query-file) of complex test scenarios - to simulate realistic or revealing use cases
   * allows easy repetition of benchmarks in varying settings - different hardware, DBMS, DBMS configurations, DB settings etc
   * investigates a number of timing aspects - connection, execution, data transfer, in total, per session etc
   * investigates a number of other aspects - received result sets, precision, number of clients
-* collects hardware metrics from a Grafana server - hardware utilization, energy consumption etc
+  * collects hardware metrics from a Prometheus server - hardware utilization, energy consumption etc
-* helps to [evaluate](Evaluations.html) results - by providing
+* helps to **[evaluate](Evaluations.html) results** - by providing
   * standard Python data structures
   * predefined evaluations like statistics
   * an [interface for Jupyter notebooks](https://github.com/Beuth-Erdelt/DBMS-Benchmarker/blob/master/Evaluation-Demo.ipynb)